-The initial public offering price of our ordinary shares is substantially higher than the pro forma as adjusted net tangible book value per ordinary share after the completion of this offering.
+The initial public offering price of our ordinary shares will be substantially higher than the pro forma as adjusted net tangible book value per ordinary share after the completion of this offering.
 Therefore, if you purchase ordinary shares in this offering, you will pay a price per ordinary share that substantially exceeds the pro forma as adjusted net tangible book value per ordinary share after this offering.
-At the initial public offering price of \$18.00 per ordinary share, you will experience immediate dilution of \$13.22 per ordinary share, representing the difference between the pro forma as adjusted net tangible book value per ordinary share and the initial public offering price.
+Based on an initial public offering price of \$18.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$13.22 per ordinary share, representing the difference between the pro forma as adjusted net tangible book value per ordinary share and the initial public offering price.
 As a result of the dilution to investors purchasing shares in this offering, investors may receive significantly less than the purchase price paid in this offering, if anything, in the event of our liquidation.
 In addition, to the extent that any outstanding options under our share-based compensation plans are exercised, new options are issued under our share-based compensation plans or we issue additional ordinary shares in the future, there will be further dilution to investors participating in this offering.
 See "Dilution."